AnaghaMKrishna/CS-7641-Project/proposal.md

 ### ML Models
 * **Supervised**:
   * **Random Forest**: Excels with high-dimensional data, identifies key genes via Gini and Permutation Importance, and reduces dimensionality by selecting relevant biomarkers, improving model performance.
 * **Unsupervised**:
-  * **GMM clustering**: Can calculate responsibility matrix to give a probability of how much a particular gene expression matches up to all the  various cancer subtypes (which could each be their own gaussian clusters).
+  * **GMM clustering**: Calculates responsibility matrix to give a probability of how much a particular gene expression matches up to all the  various cancer subtypes (which could each be their own gaussian clusters).
   * **Hierarchical clustering**: A good hard clustering technique because cancer subtypes can be categorized both generally and specifically.
-Categorization can be easily visualized using dendrograms, which will allow us to see similarities in gene expression at various spectrums.
+Categorization can be easily visualized using dendrograms, which allow us to see similarities in gene expression at various spectrums.
 * **Deep Learning**:
   * **Neural Networks**: Captures non-linear gene relationships, automatically extracts key features, and scales well with architectures like CNNs or autoencoders.
 Regularization techniques like dropout and batch normalization prevent overfitting and handle noisy data, making them highly effective for cancer classification.